ToNi3141/Rasterix/README.md

 ## How to port the Driver
 To port the driver to a new interface (like SPI, async FT245, AXIS, or others) use the following steps:
 1. Create a new class which is derived from the `IBusConnector`.
 Implement the virtual methods.
+This interface is used to interface the hardware via SPI, AXIS or what else.
+2. Create a new class which is derived from the `IThreadRunner`.
+Implement the virtual methods or use one of the existing runners.
+This interface is used to offload work into a worker thread.
+Offloading has only an advantage on multi core systems.
+Single core systems will run slower.
+The `SingleThreadRunner` can be used for all platforms.
+It does not create an additional thread.
+The `MultiThreadRunner` can be used for systems which implement `std::async`.
+If you have another multi core system like the rppico, an own runner to utilize all cores needs to be implemented.
-2. Set the build variables mentioned below in the table.
+3. Set the build variables mentioned below in the table.
-3. Add the whole `lib/gl`, `lib/3rdParty` and `lib/driver` directory to your build system.
-Or add this repository to your CMake project and include the library by adding `gl`.
+4. Add the whole `lib/gl`, `lib/3rdParty` and `lib/driver` directory to your build system.
+If a existing runner is used, also add `lib/utils`.
+If CMake is used, add this repository to your CMake project and include the library by adding `gl` (and `utils` when using an existing runner).
-4. Build
+5. Build

 See also the example [here](/example/util/native/Runner.hpp).